pyember/ember/INSTALLATION_GUIDE.md

 ## Installation Methods

-### Method 1: Using uv (Recommended)
+### Method 1: Basic Installation with uv (Recommended)

-uv is the recommended package manager for Ember.
+[uv](https://astral.sh/uv) is the recommended package manager for Ember.
 It is extremely fast (10-100x faster than pip) and simplifies Python environment management.

 1. **Install uv** if you don't have it already:
    ```bash